shreejalt/freematch-pytorch/README.md

 ### Running the scripts

 All the config files for CIFAR10 and CIFAR100 are present in the `config` folder.
-It follows the `yacs` format inspired from [Dassl.pytorch](https://github.com/KaiyangZhou/Dassl.pytorch).
+It follows the `yacs` and logging format inspired from [Dassl.pytorch](https://github.com/KaiyangZhou/Dassl.pytorch).
 You can visit the given link to learn more about `yacs.config.CfgNode` structure.

 The script `main.py` contains argument parser which can be used to overwrite the config file of the experiment.